Censorship in Taiwan: Internet access

 According to Freedom House, technical censorship "is not routine in Taiwan".
 The U.S. Department of State stated in a 2012 report, "There are no official restrictions on access to the Internet or credible reports that the authorities monitor e-mail or Internet chat rooms without judicial oversight."

 In 2012, the Government Information Office, the main organisation formerly tasked with censoring media, was disbanded.
 Since 2016, the date of Cheng's death has been commemorated as Freedom of Speech Day in Taiwan.

 Taiwanese people generally do not self-censor.
 However, several factors influence it.
 According to Freedom House, defamation laws and online harassment are major factors in self-censorship.
 In 2023, "Cheap" (Cheng Tsai-wei), a million-subscriber YouTuber in Taiwan, said that criticising the Democratic Progressive Party might lead to his facing personal attacks from DPP supporters.
 He therefore felt unsafe commenting local politics.
 Chiu Wei-chieh agreed with Cheap.

 In 2024, iWIN ordered some websites to remove illustrations sexually depicting fictional children, which triggered concerns of censorship in Taiwan.
 The Taiwanese government later issued a statement that only sexual images of children, pornographic drawings depicting real-life subjects, and realistic pornographic drawings generated by AI, are regulated.

 In 2024, Taiwan's national government considered blocking Telegram following revelations about "Creative Private Room" (創意私房), a child pornography group on the platform.
 However, the government backed down after criticisms about censorship.
 National Tsing Hua University briefly blocked Telegram in May 2024.
 According to documents obtained by bloggers, the university had acted under the direction of the local government in Hsinchu City.

 Chinese online services

 Operating status and restrictions on Chinese online services are usually the concerns of censorship in Taiwan.
 In August 2020, the Ministry of Economic Affairs banned Taiwanese agents or distributors from offering mainland Chinese internet audiovisual services such as iQIYI and Tencent WeTV.
 Additionally, platforms like Taobao Taiwan were officially shut down.
 After the 2019 Double 11 shopping festival, the Taobao Taiwan app saw its download numbers exceed 2 million.

 In December 2022, the Ministry of Digital Affairs declared that the mobile app Douyin and TikTok posed a threat to national cybersecurity.
 As a result, both the central government and local governments prohibited the downloading, installation, and use of Douyin or TikTok apps on government-issued smartphones, tablets, and computers.

 In February 2025, Ministry of Digital Affairs announced it would block DeepSeek in government, citing security concerns.

+In December 2025, Xiaohongshu was blocked by the Ministry of the Interior for one year citing concerns involving information security and fraud prevention; the Criminal Investigation Bureau claimed the app poses risks to users' personal data and was involved in 1,706 fraud cases since 2024.